 And you say, “Where do I get that?”
 Read verse 2.
 Look at it.
 It says, “Your wealth has rotted, and moths have eaten your clothes.
 Your gold and silver have corroded.
 Their corrosion will testify against you” – and, boy, this is graphic – “and will eat your flesh like fire.”
 Whoo.
 That is graphic.
 “You have hoarded wealth in the last days.”

-I told you the story of that security blanket that different people have, at different times, and all of us have a line.
+All of us have a line.
 All of us have a secret line that we think – and some with good reason, we’ll talk about – I need “x” amount of money for this situation.
 And then, I feel secure if I have “x” amount of money.
 And then, after I have that, and then I also have my retirement working, and I have…then I’m willing and ready to be generous with others.

 The more and more and more you get does not produce more and more generosity.
 The more and more and more you get, what it produces is, your safety net gets bigger and bigger and bigger and bigger.
 And it’s interesting, you would think that the percentage of your giving would increase and increase and increase and increase the more you get.
 But, actually, what begins to happen is, people realize they have more and more and more to lose.
 Warning number one, don’t hoard it.